taylorstapleton/KickChatCleaner/README.md

 # KickChatCleaner
 A chrome extension that filters chat messages on kick.com for text or emotes set by the user in the extension options menu.

-The files in this directory directly match those I [uploaded to the chrome web store](https://chromewebstore.google.com/detail/kick-chat-cleaner/nkpchhnmenbncfofheegmabpgcickkob).
+The files in this directory directly match those [uploaded to the chrome web store](https://chromewebstore.google.com/detail/kick-chat-cleaner/nkpchhnmenbncfofheegmabpgcickkob) as version 0.1.
 A motivated user could check this via checksum.
 Alternatively, the code here could be downloaded directly fom github and installed via chrome developer mode [instructions here](https://bashvlas.com/blog/install-chrome-extension-in-developer-mode/).

+For notes about security, see the description of manifest.json below.

 ## Description of each file